cedexis/AndroidRadar/README.md

 That's it.
 Now every time the user navigates or returns to that activity, a Radar session will fire.

-Note that the RadarSessionProperties constructor requires at least two integer arguments, namely your Cedexis zone and customer ids.
+Note that to start a Radar object requires at least two integer arguments, namely your Cedexis zone and customer ids.
 You may already know these from correspondence with our team.
 In a pinch, these can be obtained when logged into the Cedexis Portal at https://portal.cedexis.com/ui/radar/tag.